-Operational Risk is assessed via the risk management framework, with each risk being assigned an inherent probability and impact, reflecting the level of risk in the absence of functional controls.
+Operational Risk is assessed via the Risk Management Framework, with each risk being assigned an inherent probability and impact, reflecting the level of risk in the absence of functional controls.
 Risks are then given an equivalent residual impact to reflect the level of risk with the current controls in place.
-Risks are also given a rating on a RAYG basis, which indicates how comfortable the business is with the level of risk.
+Risks are also given a rating, which indicates how comfortable the business is with the level of risk.

-Operational risk has continued to grow throughout 2021, as the operational element of the company has grown substantially.
+Operational risk has continued to grow throughout 2022, as the operational element of the company has grown substantially.
 The key developments in operational risk have been: